SolidBench/rdf-dataset-fragmenter.js/README.md

 #### HDT Quad Sink

-A quad sink that writes to files using an IRI to local file system path mapping and then converts the files into an [HDT document](https://www.rdfhdt.org/what-is-hdt/).
+A quad sink that writes to files using an IRI to local file system path mapping, and then converts the files into [HDT](https://www.rdfhdt.org/what-is-hdt/) documents using the Docker image of [rdfhdt/hdt-cpp](https://github.com/rdfhdt/hdt-cpp).
-The implementation uses the [docker](https://www.docker.com/) image [HDT-Docker](https://github.com/rdfhdt/hdt-docker) of the [hdt-cpp](https://github.com/rdfhdt/hdt-cpp) library.
-The docker operations to acquire the image and execute the transformations into HDT are performed by the sink.

-**WARNING: Can be very slow for many files**
+The conversion to HDT is done file by file, which can be really slow.
+The conversion concurrency option can be adjusted to increase the number of simultaneously converted file.

 ```json
 {